Four Seasons Resort Chiang Mai

 Children under 18 can share their parents room at no extra cost (but under 12's are not allowed in the Pool Villas).
 There is the complimentary children’s Gecko Club (4-12years) with daily activity program, children's menus, DVDs, toys etc to borrow and babysitting is available.

-With four restaurants and two bars there is something for everyone at Four Seasons Chiang Mai from Thai to Asian to international specialties.
+With three restaurants and two bars there is something for everyone at Four Seasons Chiang Mai from Thai to Asian to international specialties.
 Special private meals and in villa dining can also be arranged.
-Join the cooking school to learn the secrets of Thai cuisine.
+Take part in a cooking course at Rimtai Kitchen and learn the secrets of Thai cuisine.
 There is also a two-level infinity pool, award winning harmonious spa, fitness center, tennis courts, cooking school, library and children’s club.

 Activities at the Four Seasons Chiang Mai are extensive and include cooking classes, elephant trekking, rice planting, off-site golf (5 minutes) and horse riding (15 minutes).
-There is a shuttle to Chiang Mai five times a day for those wishing to explore independently.
+Enjoy unwinding and focus on wellness, with selected yoga, meditation and Pilates classes.
+There is also a shuttle to Chiang Mai five times a day for those wishing to explore independently.

 Location & Directions